 33-22-173.
 Maximum allowable cost -- appeals process.
-(1) In contracting with a pharmacy, a plan sponsor or pharmacy benefit manager shall:
+(1) In contracting with a pharmacy or a pharmacy services administrative organization, a plan sponsor or pharmacy benefit manager shall:

-(a) provide a procedure by which a pharmacy may appeal the price of a drug or drugs on the maximum allowable cost list;
+(a) provide a procedure by which a pharmacy or a pharmacy services administrative organization may appeal the price of a drug or drugs on the maximum allowable cost list;

 (b) provide a telephone number at which a network pharmacy may contact the pharmacy benefit manager to discuss the status of the pharmacy's appeal; and